Regional Institute of Education, Mysore: Library

 The institute library harbors over 70,000 books on various disciplines.
 Apart from the books, the library houses for M.Ed. dissertations, Ph.D thesis, all in-house publications of Institute and several NCERT publications.
 The library is completely automated and uses open source automation software.
 It also uses Online Public Access Catalog (OPAC).
+Library is open from 9:00 AM to 7:30 PM on regular working days.
+On holidays it functions from 9:00 AM to 5:00 PM.